1951FDG/BBUncrustifyPlugin-Xcode/README.md

 After uncrustification, the plugin:

-* performs a syntax-aware indenting if checked in the Xcode preferences (Preferences > Text Editing > Indentation > Syntax-aware indenting).
+* performs a syntax-aware indenting if checked in the Xcode preferences (Preferences > Indentation > Syntax-aware indenting).

-* Trims trailing whitespaces and white-only lines if checked in the Xcode preferences (Preferences > Text Editing > Editing).
+* Trims trailing whitespaces and white-only lines if not checked in the Xcode preferences (Preferences > Google > Correct Whitespace On Save).

 ## Creator